bharatbhatt-agli/test/README.md

-# check this out trying fetch and pull
+# check this out trying fetch and pull.
+I am trying this using fetch